andrew-quintana/prompt_sop/rca_self_consistency.md

 ---

+## When to Escalate to RCA

+Before attempting any new fix or action, perform a self-check:

+- **Have I already tried this fix or a very similar one?**
+- **Am I seeing the same error or failure after two or more attempts?**
+- **Have I made any measurable progress since the last step?**

+If you answer "yes" to any of the above, or if you have attempted two or more fixes without resolving the issue, **stop attempting further quick fixes and escalate to the full RCA protocol below.**

+> **Note:** Recognizing when you are "stuck" is critical.
+Looping on the same or similar fixes without progress is a signal to switch from quick fixes to structured root cause analysis.

+---

 ## 1. Prompt Architecture Overview (Meta-directive)

 > You are a structured reasoning agent.
 Your goal is to identify the most probable root cause of a persistent failure using top-down, component-based analysis, while avoiding destructive or premature changes.
 Your thinking should be: